-- The ongoing COVID-19 pandemic, related economic downturn and measures taken in response to the pandemic could negatively impact our business, financial condition and results of operations. - Unfavorable conditions in our industry or the global economy or reductions in information technology spending could limit our ability to grow our business and negatively affect our results of operations. - We may fail to meet our publicly announced guidance or other expectations about our business and future operating results, which would cause our stock price to decline. - We have a limited operating history, which makes it difficult to predict our future results of operations. - · We have a history of losses and as our costs increase, we may not be able to generate sufficient revenue to achieve or sustain profitability. - Because we derive substantially all of our revenue from our database platform, failure of this platform to satisfy customer demands could adversely affect our business, results of operations, financial condition and growth prospects. - We currently face significant competition and expect that intense competition will continue. - If we do not effectively expand our sales and marketing organization, we may be unable to add new customers or increase sales to our existing customers. - Our decision to offer Community Server under a new license, the Server Side Public License ("SSPL"), may harm adoption of Community Server. - We have invested significantly in our MongoDB Atlas offering, and if it fails to achieve market adoption, our business, results of operations and financial condition could be harmed.
+- Unfavorable conditions in our industry or the global economy or reductions in information technology spending could limit our ability to grow our business and materially and adversely affect our results of operations. - The ongoing COVID-19 pandemic, related economic downturn and measures taken in response to the pandemic could negatively impact our business, financial condition and results of operations. - We may fail to meet our publicly announced guidance or other expectations about our business and future operating results, which would cause our stock price to decline. - · We have a limited operating history, which makes it difficult to predict our future results of operations. - · We have a history of losses and as our costs increase, we may not be able to generate sufficient revenue to achieve or sustain profitability. - Because we derive substantially all of our revenue from our database platform, failure of this platform to satisfy customer demands could adversely affect our business, results of operations, financial condition and growth prospects. - Our business and results of operations depend substantially on our customers renewing their subscriptions with us and expanding their usage of software and related services.
+Any decline in our customer renewals or failure to convince our customers to broaden their usage of subscription offerings and related services could materially and adversely harm our business, results of operations and financial condition.

-- We could be negatively impacted if the GNU Affero General Public License Version 3 (the "AGPL"), the SSPL and other open source licenses under which some of our software is licensed are not enforceable. - Our licensing model for Community Server could negatively affect our ability to monetize and protect our intellectual property rights. - We could incur substantial costs in protecting or defending our intellectual property rights and any failure to protect our intellectual property rights could reduce the value of our software and brand. - If we are not able to introduce new features or services successfully and to make enhancements to our software or services, our business and results of operations could be adversely affected. - We have experienced rapid growth in recent periods.
+- We currently face significant competition and expect that intense competition will continue. - If we do not effectively expand our sales and marketing organization, we may be unable to add new customers or increase sales to our existing customers. - Our decision to offer Community Server under the Server Side Public License ("SSPL") may harm the adoption of Community Server. - We have invested significantly in our MongoDB Atlas offering and, if we fail to continue to attract new MongoDB Atlas customers or retain and expand within existing customers, our business, results of operations and financial condition could be harmed. - We could be negatively impacted if the GNU Affero General Public License Version 3 (the "AGPL"), the SSPL and other open source licenses under which some of our software is licensed are not enforceable. - · Our licensing model for Community Server could negatively affect our ability to monetize and protect our intellectual property rights. - We could incur substantial costs in protecting or defending our intellectual property rights and any failure to protect our intellectual property rights could reduce the value of our software and brand. - If we are not able to introduce new features or services successfully and to make enhancements to our software or services, our business and results of operations could be adversely affected. - We have experienced rapid growth in recent periods.
 If we fail to continue to grow and to manage our growth effectively, we may be unable to execute our business plan, increase our revenue, improve our results of operations, maintain high levels of service, or adequately address competitive challenges. - If our security measures, or those of our service providers, are breached or unauthorized access to personal information or otherwise private or proprietary data is otherwise obtained, our software may be perceived as not being secure, customers may reduce or terminate their use of our software and we may face litigation, regulatory investigations, significant liability and reputational damage. - If we are not able to maintain and enhance our brand, especially among developers, our business and results of operations may be adversely affected.